Snackonevil/Snackonevil/README.md

-# Kevin Lacson
+# Hello there, my name is Kevin.

-- 👋 Hi, I’m @Snackonevil (It's an anagram of my name)
+- 👋 My full name is Kevin Lacson or @Snackonevil (It's an anagram of my name)
-- 🌱 I’m currently learning the MERN stack and getting really sharp at JavaScript
+- 🌱 I’m currently learning the MERN stack and excelling at JavaScript
 - :video_game: Dabbling in C# and Unity
 - 📫 How to reach me: lacsonky@gmail.com